Adonis: Origin

 The exact date when the worship of Adonis became integrated into Greek culture is still disputed.
 Walter Burkert questions whether Adonis had not from the very beginning come to Greece along with Aphrodite.
 "In Greece," Burkert concludes, "the special function of the Adonis legend is as an opportunity for the unbridled expression of emotion in the strictly circumscribed life of women, in contrast to the rigid order of polis and family with the official women's festivals in honour of Demeter."
-The significant influence of Near Eastern culture on early Greek religion in general, and on the cult of Aphrodite in particular, is now widely recognized as dating to a period of orientalization during the eighth century BC, when archaic Greece was on the fringes of the Neo-Assyrian Empire.
+The significant influence of Near Eastern culture on early Greek religion in general, and on the cult of Aphrodite in particular, is now widely recognised as dating to a period of orientalisation during the eighth century BC, when archaic Greece was on the fringes of the Neo-Assyrian Empire.

 In Cyprus, the cult of Adonis gradually superseded that of Cinyras.
 W. Atallah suggests that the later Hellenistic myth of Adonis represents the conflation of two independent traditions.

 Festival of Adonia

-The worship of Adonis is associated with the festival of the Adonia, which was celebrated by Greek women every year in midsummer.
+The worship of Adonis is associated with the festival of Adonia, which was celebrated by Greek women every year in midsummer.
 The festival, which was evidently already celebrated in Lesbos by Sappho's time in the seventh century BC, seems to have first become popular in Athens in the mid-fifth century BC.
-At the start of the festival, the women would plant a "garden of Adonis", a small garden planted inside a small basket or a shallow piece of broken pottery containing a variety of quick-growing plants, such as lettuce and fennel, or even quick-sprouting grains such as wheat and barley.
+At the start of the festival, the women would plant a "garden of Adonis", a small garden planted inside a small basket or a shallow piece of broken pottery containing a variety of quick-growing plants, such as lettuce and fennel, or even quick-sprouting grains, such as wheat and barley.
 The women would then climb ladders to the roofs of their houses, where they would place the gardens out under the heat of the summer sun.
 The plants would sprout in the sunlight, but wither quickly in the heat.
 While they waited for the plants to first sprout and then wither, the women would burn incense to Adonis.
 Once the plants had withered, the women would mourn and lament loudly over the death of Adonis, tearing their clothes and beating their breasts in a public display of grief.
 The women would lay a statuette of Adonis out on a bier and then carry it to the sea along with all the withered plants as a funeral procession.
 The festival concluded with the women throwing the effigy of Adonis and the withered plants out to sea.